awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

    Your subscription is configured to use a dead\-letter queue\.

-## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using the AWS SDK for Java<a name="configure-dead-letter-queue-aws-java"></a>
+## To configure a dead\-letter queue for an Amazon SNS subscription using the AWS SDK for Java<a name="configure-dead-letter-queue-aws-java"></a>

 Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.